 What it is: GitLab is an open-source code collaboration platform, similar to GitHub.
 It is self-hostable on Cloudron, but it is resource-intensive, so we currently use the commercial instance, which is currently free for us.
 In addition to code hosting, we use it for some Web projects, such as CommunityRule, which is deployed through GitLab using Jekyll.

-How it works: Create an account on GitLab.org, and Nathan can grant you access to relevant projects.
+How it works: Create an account on GitLab.com, and Nathan can grant you access to relevant projects.
 Here are some basic docs on how GitLab and git in general work.

 How to use it: Simply copy the “template” from an earlier newsletter, update the content, and send it to email@example.com.
 Nathan is the admin and all posts must be manually approved.